 Due to the very different needs of the students, the curriculum is highly individualized.
 Students may be taught on a 1:1 basis, or in small groups.
 For those students with college in mind, they follow a more typical high school curriculum utilizing outside tutors and other educational providers.
 For those who will be transitioning to work, they follow a curriculum that focuses on functional and work based skills.

 High levels of anxiety and stress are very common in students with autism.
 Many students transitioning to Jeremiah School come in with high anxiety, a history of poor school experiences, and a distrust for adults.
 The top priority for these students is to reduce anxiety, build trusting relationships, and provide them with a safe place where they are respected and valued for the unique individuals they are.
 Only once this stress is reduced will these students be ready to learn and succeed in school.

 The essential elements for creating a successful program are:

 - Consistency of approach

 - Highly trained staff

 - Functional living skills

-A range of teaching methods and resources are used during each theme.
-Technology plays an important role, with use of an interactive whiteboard, iPads, and desktop computers.
+A range of teaching methods and resources are used.
+Technology plays an important role, with use of an interactive whiteboard, iPads, and laptop computers.
 Software is carefully chosen to both teach new skills and assess progress.
 Teachers work with the whole class, small groups, and individuals; students also have the opportunity to work in pairs and groups to develop their ability to cooperate and use their social skills.